maritz/nohm/index.md

   });
 {% endhighlight %}

+You can also search for exact numeric values by using the syntax of a simple index search.

 ### Relations
 Relations (links) are dynamically defined for each instance and not for a model.
 This differs from traditional ORMs that use RDBMS and thus need a predefined set of tables or columns to maintain these relations.